owehmer/ng16-signal-test/README.md

 This repository is used to test [signals](https://angular.io/guide/signals), a feature that came with Angular 16

+In particlular how easy it is to modify the state and how the change detection works.
+So always take a look at the DOM changes.

 ## How to use / structure
 Navigate to `/src/app/some-list`.
 There you will find a basic rendering component and all the used services.